 Unlike Bolebroke Castle, it’s not possible to stay in Larnach Castle, accommodation options are on the Castle grounds.
 One of those options is the Stable, the Stable once housed horses and carriages that transported the Larnach family from Otago Peninsula to Dunedin.
 The Stables have been converted to guest accommodation upstairs and a dining room downstairs.
 There are six guest rooms and each have a small flat screen TV, and tea and coffee making facilities.
 All rooms share showers and toilets located outside on the landing.
 Comfortable is how the Stable Stay is described and we agree.

 Breakfast (cooked to order), or continental if you prefer, is included in the tariff and is served in the downstairs dining room.
-Also downstairs is a small guest lounge with a TV and computer (50mbs of wi-fi is included in the tariff).
+Also downstairs is a small guest lounge with a TV.

 Visiting Larnach Castle